patricksavalle/devops-project-template/README.md

 # DevOps Cheat Sheet

+*CC-SA-BY 4.0 Patrick Savalle*

-Use this to setup your Devops Project.
-Clone this project and describe your DevOps configuration.
+Use this to setup or optimize your Devops Project.
->
->

 > Contents:
 >
 > - Overview
 > - Checklist
-    >

-- Strategies & methods

-> - Standards
->   - Procedures
->   - Tools
 > - Fundamentals
 > - Best Practices